 Every day begins with prayer.
 Student leaders remind the community that we are in God’s loving presence and we open our hearts to God to start our day.
-We offer special prayer intentions for those in the community who may have died, be ill, are traveling or are facing a particular challenge that day.
+We offer special prayer intentions for those families who may be experiencing loss or illness or who are facing a particular challenge that day.

-The Brophy Chapel is a beautiful sacred space.
-Throughout the day, students take advantage of its quiet and spiritual focus; however, each week the chapel comes alive with communal prayer as well.
+The Brophy Chapel is a beautiful, sacred space.
+Throughout the day, students can take advantage of its quiet and spiritual focus; however, each week the chapel comes alive with communal prayer as well.

 - The sacrament of reconciliation is offered during Advent and Lent, and by appointment.